-In 2021, the Tufts Summit program will be held in a virtual format, and students will be able to participate from anywhere in the world.
 The Tufts Summit program is designed to offer a select group of rising high school juniors and seniors an opportunity to take a college-level course on International Relations while being immersed in French language and culture.
 Classes are complemented by excursions to Geneva and Lyon and students also enjoy a host of extracurricular include hiking, swimming.
 Students live with carefully selected host families, most often with another student.

 Tufts Summit students take two non-credit courses: International Relations in a Changing World and La Langue et La Culture Française both taught by instructors who bring enthusiasm and extensive knowledge of their individual fields into the classroom.
 Courses are tailored to an audience of high school students and to fit the short duration of the program.

 Tufts Summit is a considered an enrichment program, highly academic in nature but without offering college credit.
 Students will be expected to keep up with readings and assignments.